Do Wi-Fi boosters really work?

 In the test location, my router's signal strength checked in at a meager 51%.
 No wonder Netflix® streams so slowly in this room.

 Here's what happened when I switched the Wi-Fi booster on

 Setup was simple.
 I plugged the booster in and spent a couple of minutes connecting it to my network through my phone's web browser.
 Just like that, problem solved.
 Here are the test results:

 The booster brought the wireless signal up from 51% to 88%.
 It delivered downloads nearly 75% faster.

 See how Wi-Fi boosters work

-Here's a Netgear video that explains the benefits of Wi-Fi range extenders and shows how they work in a typical home.
+Here's a Netgear video that explains the benefits of Wi-Fi range extenders and shows how a wireless booster works in a typical home.

 Ethernet-over-powerline - another way to extend your network

 Streaming 4K video or gaming online?
 Sometimes a wired network connection is the best way to go.
 Here's a simple way to create a hard-wired network across your house: an Ethernet-over-powerline kit.
 These modules use your existing electrical wiring as a network cable.
 Plug one in near your router, and the other where you want network access.
 You can now connect a computer, Smart TV, or gaming system for high-speed network access.